 Set up the concsm.cfg file for SSO

-You must specify the credentials encryption libraries of Informix in the communications support module configuration file to enable SSO.
-In addition, you control whether SSO functions with Kerberos-defined confidentiality and integrity services in this configuration file.
+You must specify credentials encryption libraries in the communications support module (CSM) configuration file to enable single sign-on (SSO).
+In addition, you can control whether SSO functions with Kerberos-defined confidentiality and integrity services.